8 Shocking Facts About Crime

 In your day-to-day life, the best ways to stay safe from the threat of firearms are to be aware of your surroundings and to keep your home protected with a security system.
 When you’re walking alone, keep your eyes and ears open to avoid being caught by surprise and out of sight of others.
 At home, make sure your alarm system is on and working properly — doing so may save you from having a scrape with an armed intruder.

-5. Nearly Half of Violent Crimes Aren’t Reported to Police
+5. More Than Half of Violent Crimes Aren’t Reported to Police

 This unfortunate truth is at the heart of much suffering and unsolved injustice.
 People often don’t report crimes to the police, and it happens for a myriad of reasons: